cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 ## Environment

-Contrary to OpenMusic, OM# does not require setting up and maintaining a **workspace**.
+OM# does not require setting up and maintaining a **workspace**.
 All documents can be just be opened, copied and shared independently.

 The state and settings of the working environment are controlled from the "Session window" and the "Preference" window.